0xKitsune/sstan/README.md

 &nbsp;
 # Usage
-Now that you have solstat involved, you can use the `solstat` command from anywhere in your terminal.
-By default, solstat looks for a `./contracts` directory and analyzes every file within the folder.
-If you would like to specify the directory solstat should use, you can pass the `--path` flag (ex. `solstat --path <path_to_dir>`).
+Now that you have sstan involved, you can use the `sstan` command from anywhere in your terminal.
+By default, sstan looks for a `./contracts` directory and analyzes every file within the folder.
+If you would like to specify the directory sstan should use, you can pass the `--path` flag (ex. `sstan --path <path_to_dir>`).

-In the default configuration, solstat runs analysis for every [currently included Optimization, Vulnerability and QA](https://github.com/0xKitsune/solstat#currently-identified-optimizations-vulnerabilities-and-qa), however if you would like to run analysis for select patterns, you can create a `.toml` file for your custom configuration.
-Check out the [default solstat.toml configuration](https://github.com/0xKitsune/solstat/blob/main/Solstat.toml) for reference.
-After creating a custom `.toml` file, make sure to pass the `--toml` flag when running solstat (ex. `solstat --toml <path_to_toml_file>`).
+In the default configuration, sstan runs analysis for every [currently included Optimization, Vulnerability and QA](https://github.com/0xKitsune/sstan#currently-identified-optimizations-vulnerabilities-and-qa), however if you would like to run analysis for select patterns, you can create a `.toml` file for your custom configuration.
+Check out the [default sstan.toml configuration](https://github.com/0xKitsune/sstan/blob/main/sstan.toml) for reference.
+After creating a custom `.toml` file, make sure to pass the `--toml` flag when running sstan (ex. `sstan --toml <path_to_toml_file>`).

-Once solstat runs its analysis, a report will be generated and output as `solstat_report.md`.
+Once sstan runs its analysis, a report will be generated and output as `sstan_report.md`.

-At any point you can use `solstat --help` to see a list of all commands and options.
+At any point you can use `sstan --help` to see a list of all commands and options.

 ```
-Usage: solstat [OPTIONS]
+Usage: sstan [OPTIONS]

 Options:
-  -p, --path <PATH>  Path to the directory containing the files solstat will analyze.
+  -p, --path <PATH>  Path to the directory containing the files sstan will analyze.
 The default directory is `./contracts`
-  -t, --toml <TOML>  Path to the toml file containing the solstat configuration when not using the default settings.
+  -t, --toml <TOML>  Path to the toml file containing the sstan configuration when not using the default settings.
   -h, --help         Print help information
 ```